ballerina-platform/nballerina/README.md

 * maintain correctness
 * be able to write the appropriate parts of the runtime needed for each subset in Ballerina
+* define subsets syntactically as much as possible (i.e. the subset is all programs that have this grammar)

 and then work towards implementing a subset that is sufficient for each of the following milestones